Vulcan in a Nutshell

 description, etc. describing a type of document (a movie, a post, a photo, a review, and so on).

-The schema is what defines how a Collection (a.k.a. a Model) behaves, and it fulfills many important functions:
+The schema is what defines how a Collection (you might also be more familiar with the equivalent term “model”) behaves, and it fulfills many important functions:

 - It’s used to generate your GraphQL schema, which in turn controls your app’s GraphQL API.